Netflix/lemur/docs/developer/index.rst

 Static Media
 ------------

-Lemur uses a library that compiles it's static media assets (LESS and JS files) automatically.
+Lemur uses a library that compiles its static media assets (LESS and JS files) automatically.
 If you're developing using runserver you'll see changes happen not only in the original files, but also the minified or processed versions of the file.

 If you've made changes and need to compile them by hand for any reason, you can do so by running: